-In order for a person to be suitable for surgery, it is necessary to confirm that seizures are arising from one part of the brain and that it is safe to remove this part.
+Brain scans can be useful in diagnosing epilepsy.
+They are also used to work out if a person may be suitable for surgery,when it is necessary to confirm that seizures are arising from one part of the brain and that it is safe to remove this part.
 This requires many tests including MRI brain scans.

 A brain scan may help to find the cause of your seizures.
 The two common types of brain scan are Magnetic Resonance Imaging (MRI) and Computerised Axial Tomography (CT or CAT).